On the first steps of the minimal model program for the moduli space of stable pointed curves: Introduction

-The first author is supported by prize funds related to the PRIN-project 2015 EYPTSB ``Geometry of Algebraic Varieties" and by University Roma Tre.
+The first author is funded by the MIUR {\it ``Excellence Department Project"} MATH@TOV, awarded to the Department of Mathematics, University of Rome, Tor Vergata, CUP E83C18000100006, and the PRIN 2017 {\it ``Advances in Moduli Theory and Birational Classifictation"}.
 The second author was supported during part of this project by the DFG grant ``Birational Methods in Topology and Hyperk\"ahler Geometry".
+The third author is a member of the CMUC (Centro de Matem\'atica da Universidade de Coimbra), where part of this work was carried over.
+The three authors are members of the GNSAGA group of INdAM.